caiks/WBOT02/README.md

 decline in growth is less

+Contour - 005 63 vs 61 seems to have fewer hotspots around the face.
+The face, head and shoulders are less complex in the position model.
+We have probably diluted the frequency of face events.
+The 61 representation is better especially around face, but perhaps 63 has the edge in representing the background.

+004 63 has less emphasis on face too.
+Representation of 63 is generally worse.

+003 same as above.
+The conclusion is that we should stick with the higher entropy to keep the frequency of interesting features as high as possible.

+Why should a more normal model be better?
+Probably to do with the fairly fixed probability of being off-diagonal.
+Binomial distribution for path length if the probability of off-diagonal is constant.
+Mean is np. https://en.m.wikipedia.org/wiki/Binomial_distribution.
+See Normal approximation

+In the case of model 61 n is 22 and the mean is 14.6 which implies a p of 0.66 assuming the normal mean equals the binomial mean.
+For 63 p is 0.65.
+So the binomial deviation is 2.22 and 2.33 respectively - rather lower than the 2.8 and 3.0 of normal.
+Probably need a larger n and smaller p. n is not fixed and nor is p.
+The binomial skew is only -0.15 and -0.13, very different from -0.49 and -0.41.
+If we choose an n of 25, then for 63 the p is 0.628, dev is 2.42, skew is -0.11, so not sensitive to n.
+Varying the mean does not make much difference either.
+Perhaps should use a poisson distribution.
+A p of 0.66 seems quite low - ie off-diagonal is 34%.
+But of course, the mode is biased towards longer paths.

+If we consider random mode 52 max is 11 mean is 6.7 implies p = 0.61, dev is very close at 1.61 but skew is -0.13 instead of +0.12.
+Still has the small p.

+In terms of off-diagonal it seems that p is above 0.8 at least, so the binomial distribution must be parameterised by an n of 19, which implies a dev of only around 1.7-1.8 and a skew of around -0.4 (which is agrees with normal).
+Perhaps above 19 we went into overflow.
+So the binomial does not really fit very well - probably better for random although p is still very low at 0.61 (view_fractions suggests over 0.8 which implies a length of 8 instead of 11 and a dev of only 1.04 and an even larger negative skew), but scanning distorts somewhat increasing n and deviation.

+What could we do to increase p and therefore the mean?
+Does a higher threshold in model 51 vs 50 lead to longer median diagonals?
+50 max diagonal is 41.0063 median is 27.8274.
+51 max diagonal is 41.9357, median is 27.2012, so there is no significant difference.
+Perhaps modify the induce parameters to increase alignments at the cost of compute.
+README

 future developments -

 Remember that the eventual mobile app will see an environment that might not look very much like Film noir so perhaps we should concentrate less on the substrate and more on the active structure and compute scale, ie we need not have conclusive evidence of face pattern matching before moving on so long as it appears to be doing something interesting.